FOR A SAFER SPACE

 Episodic Disability

-- A long-term disability that has periods of good health, followed by periods of disability.
-The severity and consistency of these periods vary between people.
+- A long-term disability that has periods of good health, followed by periods of

 Identity-first language

 - A way of speaking that emphasizes a person’s identity.
-For example, I am a disabled person.
+For example, I am a disabled

 Invisible Disability/ Hidden disability